+The lack of European cooperation to date makes the development of such a grid challenging and its construction much more costly than if European coordination was more effective.
 A pan-European, meshed transmission grid would be layered on top of and feed into the existing grid, acting like a motorway for electricity.
 The current grid would still operate at a national level.
 Hence, a SuperGrid would not replace national grids.
 It would support and strengthen them.

-2. NOVA PRINCIPLE TO BE INTRODUCED IN NATIONAL AND EUROPEAN GRID PLANNING
+NOVA PRINCIPLE TO BE INTRODUCED IN NATIONAL AND EUROPEAN GRID PLANNING

-Countries like Germany, Austria and Switzerland are committed to the so-called NOVA principle7, which holds that optimisation of the existing grid should happen before reinforcement and grid expansion. currENT recognises the need to expand solar power capacities and therefore increase resilience across Europe.
-However, further reinforcements should be minimised in favour of reaching the full potential of existing networks. currENT advocates efficiently combining optimisation, followed by reinforcement and only then expansion to address to put our networks at the centre of our electrification and renewables uptake needs.
-The potential of GETs has been assessed by a range of studies that are listed at the end of this consultation.
+Countries like Germany, Austria and Switzerland are committed to the so-called NOVA principle, which holds that optimisation of the existing grid should happen before reinforcement and grid expansion. currENT recognises the need to expand renewable power capacities and grid infrastructure to ensure increased resilience across Europe.
+However, the full potential of existing networks must be encouraged and achieved. currENT advocates efficiently combining optimisation, reinforcement and expansion to address to put our networks at the centre of our electrification and renewables uptake needs.
+The potential of innovative grid technologies has been assessed by a range of studies that are listed at the beginning of our contribution.

-3. INNOVATIVE NEW GRID SOLUTIONS MUST BE ADDED TO THE POWER NETWORK
+INNOVATIVE NEW GRID SOLUTIONS MUST BE ADDED TO THE POWER NETWORK

 Innovative transmission technologies are being developed and many are ready for deployment today.
 Long-term grid planning must include innovative technologies to maximise the efficiency and effectiveness of new grid developments required for integrating renewables.
 Technologies such as FACTS devices, modular SSSC and DLR have been widely deployed across many countries, bringing the advantages of both significant increases in transmission capacity and cost-effective, speedy deployment.
 Superconductors are already in use in distribution grids today in cities such as Essen, Germany, and Seoul, South Korea.
-Their implementation has proved invaluable due to their high-power density and small environmental and materials footprint.
-High Temperature Superconductors (HTS) are considered to be at TRL 8 for AC applications and TRL 6 for DC applications according to ENTSO-E's Technopedia8.
+Their implementation has proved invaluable due to their high-power density and small footprint.
+High Temperature Superconductors (HTS) are considered to be at TRL 8 for AC applications and TRL 6 for DC applications according to ENTSO-E's Technopedia.
+Work is being undertaken by European companies to develop an MVDC (medium-voltage direct current) transmission system capable in excess of 2GW of bulk power transfer based on superconducting cables.
+To carry one kA one metre, such superconducting cables require 150 times less raw material than conventional, copper-based power cables.
 All of these technologies will play important roles in facilitating higher levels of renewables so as to help Europe achieve its climate targets.